-This course is divided into six (6) units of instruction.
+This course is divided into eight (8) Modules of instruction.

-Each unit contains resources for each assignment.
-There is a quiz for each unit; the questions come from each chapter in that unit.
-There are discussion boards for each topic as well.
+Each Module contains PowerPoint presentations for each chapter and resources for each assignment.
+There is a quiz for each Module; the questions come from each chapter in that Module.
+There are discussion boards for most topics as well.
 You must post an original response to the discussion board AND reply to at least 2 other original student posts.
 The initial post should be at least 72 hours before closing to get full credit.
+Additionally, Module 3, chapter 4 has a drop box requirement.
+Be sure to read the assignment carefully.